mvolkmann/blog/src/python/python-compared-to-js.md

 | reverse                      | `arr.reverse()`                                                                                     | `list.reverse()` - only for lists                                                                                              |
 | destructure/unpack           | `const v1, v2, v2 = arr;`<br># of variables on left can differ from # of array elements             | `v1, v2, v3 = seq`<br># of variables on left must match # of sequence elements<br>which limits usefulness                      |

-Python doesn't have a simple, builtin way to find the first item in a list that matches some criteria.
+Python doesn't have a simple, built-in way to find the first item in a list that matches some criteria.
 This naive approach is probably the most efficient.

 ```python